leonardf-git/it3038-2023/week 1/README.md

 Return to your Windows server.
 We’re going connect our systems to Github.

+## Creating directories & connecting to your github to your CLI

 Open PowerShell as administrator so we can setup our directory for use with Github.
 Follow these instructions and DO NOT COPY AND PASTE.
 You’ll need to change certain fields, like your username and email:

 Change dir to the root of C:, then create an it3038c-scripts folder and subfolders with files in them.
 The commands are: